awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/auto-scaling-dedicated-instances.md

-# Configuring instance tenancy with a launch configuration<a name="auto-scaling-dedicated-instances"></a>
+# Configure instance tenancy with a launch configuration<a name="auto-scaling-dedicated-instances"></a>

 Tenancy defines how EC2 instances are distributed across physical hardware and affects pricing\.
 There are three tenancy options available:
 + Shared \(`default`\) — Multiple AWS accounts may share the same physical hardware\.